 04:00AM – Start final assault

-06:00AM – Arrival at Mt Fansipan summit (note that the summit can be crowded if you arrive after sunrise, esp during peak season)
+06:00AM – Arrival at Mt Fansipan summit.
+Nnote that people can crowd the summit if you arrive after sunrise, esp during peak season.

 07:00AM – Start descent